Here are my five steps to a meaningful wardrobe.

 2. What does fashion mean to you?

-3. What is your favourite item in your wardrobe and why (maybe, what is the story it has)?
+3. What is your favorite item in your wardrobe and why (maybe, what is the story it has)?

 Kachen: I guess mine would be a quilted jacket I got in a thrift shop a couple of years ago.
 At least when it’s so cold outside (laughs).
 It’s timeless, keeps you perfectly warm and goes with everything.